goozo/marsrobots/README.md

 Most of the functionality was built but with a few caveats:
   - You can only enter one command at a time into the command box.
 Sorry, copy and paste fail.
   - If a command has a trailing space it won't register.
-  - new robots don't check for where lost robots fell off the world, so new robots can still get lost at the same place (I guess they want to go and find their friends ;)
+  - New robots don't check for where lost robots fell off the world, so new robots can still get lost at the same place (I guess they're off to find their friends)